Small lump sums

 'The payment extinguishes the individual's entitlement to benefits under the arrangement'.
 This is important as the rules apply to arrangements and not to schemes.
 So, it would be possible to pay out three small pots held in a provider's personal pension scheme as they are separate arrangements.

-The payment of a small lump sum is not a benefit crystallisation event and as such the funds are not tested against the lifetime allowance.
+The payment of a small lump sum is not a relevant benefit crystallisation event and as such the funds are not tested against the lump sum allowance or lump sum and death benefit allowance.

 The Taxation of Pension Schemes (Transitional Provisions) (Amendment) Order 2009 extended the normal trivial commutation provisions.
-Since 6 April 2015 this only applies to defined benefit schemes.
 If tax-free cash which had scheme specific protection is paid, the connected pension can be paid as a lump sum if its value is not more than £10,000.

 The conditions which apply are: